xinychen/awesome-latex-drawing/README.md

 Usage
 --------------

-> It is not necessary to install any package or even LaTeX in your personal computer because the online system like *overleaf* supports all what you want.
+> It is not necessary to install any package or even LaTeX in your personal computer because the online system like *overleaf* supports all that you want.

 Open [*overleaf.com*](https://www.overleaf.com/) in your Chrome.